-The aim of the assessment is to identify what needs you may have and what outcomes you are looking to achieve to maintain or improve your wellbeing.
-An assessment looks in detail at your situation and what is important to you.
-It helps us understand your strengths and abilities and what care and support you might need to stay independent, safe and well.
-Together, if one is needed, we can work out a care and support plan.
+You can contact us yourself for a conversation, or ask a relative or friend to do it for you.
+Not everyone will need to complete a full social care needs assessment.
+The assessment looks in detail at your situation and what is important to you.
+It helps the assessor understand your strengths and abilities and what care and support you might need to stay independent, safe and well.
+Together we can work out a care and support plan.

-The assessment will focus on:
+The social care needs assessment will focus on:

-- exploring your current circumstances
+- Exploring your current circumstances

 - your strengths and abilities